How Backup Works

-- Veeam Backup Manager connects to Veeam Transport Services on the target repository and backup proxy.
-The Veeam Transport Services, in their turn, start Veeam Data Movers.
+- Veeam Backup Manager connects to Veeam Data Mover Services on the target repository and backup proxy.
+The Veeam Data Mover Services, in their turn, start Veeam Data Movers.
 A new instance of Veeam Data Mover is started for every task that the backup proxy is processing.

 - Veeam Backup Manager establishes a connection with Veeam Data Movers on the backup repository and backup proxy, and sets a number of rules for data transfer, such as network traffic throttling rules and so on.

 - Veeam Data Movers on the backup proxy and backup repository establish a connection with each other for data transfer.